-- In order to pick a multiple to price a steel company, it is worth remembering that - Steel companies are going through a depressed phase, with declining revenues and negative earnings (for many companies) - Leverage varies widely across airlines - Would you analyze Severstal with an equity or an enterprise value multiple?
-Why? - Given the value measure that you chose, what would you scale that measure to?
-(Would you use revenues, earnings, book value, something else?)
+- In order to pick a multiple to price a steel company, it is worth remembering that in 2017, - Steel companies are going through a depressed phase, with declining revenues and negative earnings (for many companies) - Leverage varies widely across steel companies. - Since leverage varies widely across companies, I am going to choose to go with an enterprise value multiple - Given the operating losses at many of the companies, I scaled EV to Sales.
+(The alternative is EBITDA but I lost about 20% of my sample, which had negative EBITDA).